PetmeetlyPetmeetly

 How do I tell which puppy is field-type vs show-type?

-At 7 weeks (49 days) a puppy is neurologically complete: what you see is roughly what you get.
+At 7 weeks (49 days) a puppy is neurologically complete enough that behavioral tendencies are observable, though not yet locked in.
 That is why most working-line breeders run the Volhard Puppy Aptitude Test on each pup at that age[20].
 The test scores 10 short sub-tests on a 1 to 6 scale: Social Attraction, Following, Restraint, Elevation, Retrieving, Touch Sensitivity, Sound Sensitivity, Sight Sensitivity, Stability, and Energy Level[21].

 For Labradors, the two most useful PAT sub-tests are Retrieving and Energy.
 Toss a soft toy a few feet, lightly clap, and watch.